-For older kids ready for an introduction to advanced night-sky viewing, the Geosafari Omega Reflector Telescope from Educational Insights is a fantastic choice.
-With three eyepieces and a 3x Barlow lens, this 76-mm (3 inch) reflector telescope has seven magnification options that range from 35x to 300x.
-It also includes with an image erector, whic makes images appear right-side-up, for terrestrial viewing.
+For older kids ready to get an introduction to advanced night-sky viewing, the GeoSafari Omega Reflector Telescope from Educational Insights is a fantastic choice.
+With three eyepieces and a 3x Barlow lens, this 76-mm (3 inches) reflector telescope has seven magnification options that range from 35x to 300x.
+It also includes an image erector, which makes images appear right-side-up, for terrestrial viewing.

-In addition to the basic stuff like the moon's craters, Jupiter and Saturn, this reflector scope can reveal deep-sky objects like star clusters and nebulas.
+In addition to the basic stuff like Jupiter, Saturn and the moon's craters, this reflector scope can reveal deep-sky objects like star clusters and nebulas.
 The instructions also include a simple moon map and links for more night-sky resources.
 (The list includes Space.com, but that's not why we picked this one — honestly!)

 Note that reflector telescopes like this one are built into a tube that is open to the air at one end.
 The mirrors inside may collect dust.
-This is usually not a problem until they get very dirty.
-Such mirrors can be easily cleaned as long as care is taken not to knock them out of alignment ("collimation").
+This is usually not a problem until the mirrors get very dirty.
+Such pieces can be easily cleaned, as long as you take care to avoid knocking them out of alignment, or "collimation."
 A little bit of dust is OK and will not compromise the view.

 List Price: $159.99.
 Available for: $138.47

-The telescope is a 90-mm (3.5 inches) refractor and comes with eyepieces that allow for magnifications of 36x and 91x, with a highest useful magnification of 213x.
-The scope is operated using the Cosmos Celestron Navigator app (versions available for iPad, iPhone and Android devices), which can automatically locate more than 120,000 night-sky objects — it's a celestial encyclopedia at your fingertips.
+Both come with eyepieces that allow for magnifications of 36x and 91x, with a highest useful magnification of 213x.
+The scopes are operated using the Celestron Navigator app (versions available for iPad, iPhone and Android devices), which can automatically locate more than 120,000 night-sky objects.
+It's a celestial encyclopedia at your fingertips.
 Users can pick a target from the app, and the telescope will slew itself to bring the target into view.